MatRoth/resquin/README.md

   indicators.
 Nondifferentiation indicators primarily measure straightlining.
 The indicators differ in how straightlining is operationalized.
-- `resp_patterns` - Calculates response pattern indicators (e.g. long
+- `resp_patterns()` - Calculates response pattern indicators (e.g. long
   string analysis).
-Currently under development
+Currently under development.

 (A function on response times was also planed but may require its own package.
 Data wrangling of response times is more complicated.)